andrewrapp/xbee-arduino/DevelopersGuide.md

 XBee xbee = XBee();
 ```

-In the setup function, call the begin function with the baud rate, for example:
+In the setup function, initialize a serial port with a baud rate and provide to the library, for example:

 ```
 void setup() {
-  xbee.begin(9600);
+  Serial.begin(9600);
+  xbee.setSerial(Serial);
 }
 ```